weshebert20/mongoose-books-app/docs/sprint3.md

 ## 4. Does it work yet?
 Does it work yet?

 1. Give it a shot now; the UI should just work.
-If not make use of debugger or console.log messages to try and resolve any issues.
+If not, make use of debugger or console.log messages to try and resolve any issues.

 1. We haven't pre-built any UI to make use of embed anywhere else, but if you have spare time you could try to work on the server-side for GET characters or DELETE characters.
 Maybe you can even add a delete button to the UI next to each character.